lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

     or *pair_style* is recorded, so those commands do not need to be issued
     before reading the restart.
 Note however that restart files are not expected to be
     portable across LAMMPS versions or platforms.
 Therefore, in these tutorials,
-    and with the exception of *Tutorial 3*, ADD LINK we primarily use *write_data* to provide you with a reference
+    and with the exception of Tutorial 3, :ref:`all-atoms-label`, we primarily use *write_data* to provide you with a reference
     copy of the data file that works regardless of your LAMMPS version and platform.